 Anything that makes your content delivery faster and cheaper is a high priority for us.
 That’s why we now offer the Brotli support for free to all clients.
 If you are our customer, there is no need to activate the functionality, it’s ON by default.
 Gzip and non-compressed transfers of course remain intact.

-If you aren’t among our clients yet, feel free to sign up for our free 14-day trial.
-Our trial doesn’t limit the functionality, so you can also test Brotli.
+If you aren’t among our clients yet, feel free to sign up for our free 14-day trial and test all of the latest web performance features yourself.